-This post includes tips & tricks to making beautiful cut out cookies.
+This post includes tips & tricks for making beautiful cut out cookies.

-Rolling and cutting out cookies is a holiday tradition for a reason: It’s so much fun for the entire family.
-We all love to cut out butter cookies but it can be frustrating when they do not look the way that you want them to look.
-You can make cut out cookies stay in their perfect shape with these easy tips & tricks.
+Rolling and cutting out cookies is a holiday tradition for the whole family.
+It’s so much fun to make cookies, and everyone can participate.
+We all love to cut out butter cookies, but it can be frustrating when they do not look the way that you want them to look.
+Cut out cookies will stay in their perfect shape with these easy tips & tricks.

 First Of All:

 This post is all about mixing, cutting out, and baking your cookies.
 It is a series of posts I am writing on cookies.
-The next posts will include details and tips with Royal Icing like the pictures above and Buttercream Frosting like the pictures below.
+Other posts you may enjoy: Royal Icing like the pictures above and Buttercream Frosting like the pictures below.

 I would highly recommend you not try to mix the dough, cut out the dough, and decorate your cookies all in one day.
-Plan ahead and you will enjoy baking and decorate your cookies much more in steps.
+You will enjoy baking and decorate your cookies much more in steps.
 This is especially true when you have children helping you.
-All children really care about is decorating cookies.
+All children care about is decorating cookies.